 You are eligible to earn ASHA CEUs if you are any one of these:

 Eligible persons must join the ASHA CE Registry to receive ASHA CEUs.
 Joining the Registry is optional.
-If you are eligible to earn ASHA CEUs, but choose not to join the Registry, you may receive professional development hours (PDHs).
+If you are eligible to earn ASHA CEUs, but choose not to join the Registry, you will receive professional development hours (PDHs).

 PDHs are an alternative unit of measure of continuing education activities.
 Anyone who is registered for Convention is eligible to receive PDHs.
 One PDH equals 1 hour of continuing education.
-PDHs for the ASHA Convention count toward ASHA certification maintenance.
+PDHs earned at the ASHA Convention count toward ASHA certification maintenance.
 Check with your state license board to learn whether PDHs will count toward state license renewal.
 Whether you are earning ASHA CEUs or PDHs at the ASHA Convention, you will follow the same reporting procedures and deadlines.

 Ticketed pre-Convention education events, such as symposia and workshops, are considered part of the ASHA Convention for continuing education purposes, and you would claim credit for them in the same way you claim for other sessions.
 They carry a 4-digit session code.